TikTok's Golden Hour Makeup Is Like Wearing A Glow Filter IRL

 @refinery29 Sun-kissed, glowing makeup with no harmful UV rays?
 We’re in. 🌞 #beautyinatik #goldenhourmakeup #sunkissedmakeup #iliaskintint ♬ Campfire - Charmer & Klay

-This is golden hour personified and I think two products in particular carry the look: Glowscreen and Hollywood Flawless Filter.
-Applied under makeup (whether you like the lightness of a skin tint or prefer more coverage via foundation), they make it seem as though your skin is lit from within.
+This is golden hour personified and I think the product that carries the look is the Hollywood Flawless Filter.
+Applied under makeup (whether you like the lightness of a skin tint or prefer more coverage via foundation), it makes it seem as though your skin is lit from within.

 One thing I discovered is that it's very easy to go overboard on bronzing drops.
 Towards the end of the day, my makeup got much darker in the areas where I had applied them and I had to blot some away with a tissue.
 I always forget that TikTokers go a little wild in their application so that products show up on camera.
 In reality, you don't need anywhere near as much to make an impact.